Pardus-LiderAhenk/lider-ahenk-backup-plugin/README.md

 1. Clone the plugin project by running `git clone https://github.com/Pardus-Kurumsal/lider-ahenk-backup-plugin.git`.
 2. Open Eclipse and import the plugin project into Eclipse as 'Existing Maven Projects'.
-3. Navigate to project/scripts directory and run build-plugin.sh.
+3. Navigate to _lider-ahenk-backup-plugin/scripts_ directory and run `build-plugin.sh`.

 ## How to Run